-- 1. Pollution of the surrounding environment is not predicted from the processing of the new aquaculture site - 2.
-No negative hydrological effects are predicted from the processing of the new site
+1. Pollution of the surrounding environment is not predicted from the processing of the new aquaculture site

+2. No negative hydrological effects are predicted from the processing of the new site

-The proposed development is considered to have the potential to cause a significant effect on the habitats of the bird species listed as SCIs for the SPA, further studies are required to fully inform this potential.
+The proposed development is considered to have the potential to cause a significant negative effect on the bird species listed as SCIs for the SPA, further studies are required to fully inform this potential.